nuacm/nuacm-logo-2012/README.md

 Fork This Design
 ================

-[NU ACM][] is having another logo design contest.
+[NUacm][acm] is having another logo design contest.
 The winner gets free ACM swag -- a shirt, stickers, and a "votive candle holder" -- along with the pride of 100 students at Northeastern's College of Computer and Information Science wearing your design.